fs65/HS-project/README.md

 project for our hardware-software class

-The main code functional code will be in cw2.c
+The main  functional code will be in cw2.c

 The code for running the game will be in main.c